wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 2.4 =
+Some esssential improvements and bug fixes for the best recipe plugin

 = 2.3.2 =
 Update if you were using WP Ultimate Recipe 2.3.1 or 2.3.2